telekom-mms/sectpmctl/README.md

 You can easily test the installation with virt-manager on a Ubuntu 22.04 host and a Ubuntu 22.04 guest.
 When creating a new VM you need to configure the VM before it starts automatically.
 In the overview select 'OVMF_CODE_4M.secboot.fd' as firmware and then add a new 'TPM emulated TIS 2.0'device.
 After installation of Ubuntu you can start installing sectpmctl.

+## Features

+* TPM2 backed FDE
+* Provisions the TPM with sane settings in a minimal way
+* Encrypts communication to and from the TPM
+* Uses the trust on first use (TOFU) principle.
+The bonding happens at TPM provisioning time
+* Passwordless or TPM + password option
+  + Passwordless option is not influenced by DA lockout
+  + TPM + Password option is influenced by DA lockout
+  + Secure Boot signing is not influenced by DA lockout
+* The Secure Boot signing key is backed by the TPM as well
+* Zero TPM administrative overhead by managing Secure Boot instead of the TPM
+  + Secure Boot is more easy to manage
+  + FDE key is only bound to the Secure Boot state, not to userspace
+  + Immune to operating system upgrades
+  + No postprocessing other then the kernel and initrd signing required
+  + Interrupted update of new kernels should still keep old kernels bootable
+  + Additional installation of other bootloaders will not overwrite sectpmctl, they are placed alongside
+* Can be integrated in a nealy fullly automated preseed installation
+  + The only upfront action is to clear TPM and Secure Boot
+* The secureboot datase is completly rebuild with own keys and Microsoft keys for safety reasons
+* Uses and integrates systemd-stub and systemd-boot as bootloader, does not invent a new one
+* Implemented in bash

+Using a splash screen and the TPM + Password option does not work.
+If that happens you can enter the password blind, it will work.

 ## Build and install tpmsbsigntool